This post may contain affiliate links. Click for complete disclosures.

 - Mix the dry ingredients the day before. - Measuring out the dry ingredients is what takes the most time.
 Measuring and mixing this ahead of time means you just have to toss in the wet ingredients and bake when you want it.

-- Mix the casserole, place it in the baking dish, and cover it unbaked in the fridge overnight. - Mixing the entire casserole ahead of time is not ideal, but it doesn't affect the texture too much.
-Ensure you allow your baking dish to sit at room temperature, so you don't place a cold baking dish into a hot oven.
-Doing so can increase the chances of the baking dish cracking.
+- Mix the casserole, place it in the baking dish, and cover it unbaked in the fridge overnight. - Mixing the entire casserole, except the baking powder, ahead of time is not ideal, but it doesn't affect the texture too much.
+Ensure you allow your baking dish to sit at room temperature, mix the baking powder and cook!

 - Mix the gluten-free corn casserole recipe just like you would bake it in the oven.